TorFX provides a broad selection of currencies, competitive rates, and helpful customer service. A solid choice, despite its past controversy.

 - Unauthorised deduction of charges after failed transfer

-- Hidden charges incurred in SWIFT banking network
+- Hidden charges incurred from SWIFT network

-Upon viewing the Twitter and Facebook feeds of TorFX, we can see a range of varied interactions between the service and its customers.
+Upon viewing the Twitter and Facebook feeds of TorFX, we can see a range of interactions between the service and its customers.
 It appears that any queries raised by customers are addressed within two days of posting.
-Typically, TorFX will move the conversation into private messaging to rectify any issue.
+TorFX will typically move the conversation into private messaging to rectify any issue.

 Because TorFX is a well-established service, its social media team is active in publishing news and market updates.
 This will be useful information for you if make transfers on a regular basis or run a business.

 TorFX does not receive a lot of mainstream media coverage.
 Any reporting on the service typically relates to market updates and other industry-related commentaries.
 Anyone who has concerns about the past of TorFX will be happy to hear that the company has won a number of awards in the past decade.

 Three Time Winner, Consumer International Money Transfer Provider.Moneyfacts